 The good news is each step in the 4 day process doesn't take a ton of time.

 If you've ever had Watermelon Pickles, these will remind you of those with a little "bite" (but not hot) from cinnamon red hots.
 I have fond memories of Grandma Wilson, originally from Iowa, making Watermelon Pickles and I loved them.

 They will also remind you of Cinnamon Apple Rings.
 They

 So, when I had these for the first time in Florida at a Camo Dreams fishing trip dinner for my son, it transported me back immediately to Grandma's pickles.
 I couldn't figure out if they were watermelon rinds, cucumbers, or even apples because they were so crisp and sweet.

 The hostess kindly told me her mother always makes them with the overgrown cucumbers that were too big to use for regular pickles.
 She made them in half-moon shapes but I made them in long "sticks" .
 You could also make them in spears more like a dill pickle spear.

 If you're like me, you won't be able to wait until Christmas to enjoy a jar of these beautiful pickles.

-If you like pickles, try my Sweet Heat Shortcut Pickles and Vidalia Onions.
+If you like shortcut pickles, try my Shortcut Sweet Heat Shortcut Pickles and Vidalia Onions.